-- Meals (keep in mind that this is a 50% deduction, but when you need to eat out several times a day, this expense can add up very quickly)
+- Meals and entertainment (keep in mind that this is a 50% deduction, but when you need to eat out several times a day, this expense can add up very quickly)

 When we began to explain these rules to Denise, she was very adamant that these deductions did not apply to her.
 She explained that they strategically picked their rentals based on where their kids and grandkids lived.
 When they drove to Los Angeles or flew to Pennsylvania, they were visiting their properties and attending meetings and seminars, but they usually also took time to see their family.
 This is why Denise felt their expenses wouldn’t be deductible.

 Unfortunately, this is a myth we hear time and time again.
 Just because you stop in to see family or friends on your way to visit a rental property, that doesn’t mean the travel cost is not deductible.
 It is very possible to write off your travel costs, even if you take a day or a weekend to visit with family en route.